jhart54/chord_chart_transposition/README.md

 Welcome!
 This GitHub contains instructions for the transposition and quick formatting of chord charts for many purposes.
 The goal of this project was to design a system that could output chord charts in a concise, clean PDF format as well as automatically transpose chord charts into different keys based on user input.
 The final product was a Python script that takes a named .txt file with chords and lyrics in a song, as well as the desired key for the song, and outputs the formatted song to a PDF in the desired key.

 # Files included
+- python scripts:
-- a Python script responsible for transposing, formatting, and outputting a PDF chord chart based on a desired key for the song and a text file input
+    - create_one_song: script for transposing, formatting, and outputting a PDF chord chart based on a desired key for one song and a text file input
+    - build_chord_chart_function: script that just contains the function that builds the chord chart for a song based on an import path and a desired key
+    - create_all_songs: script that runs through each text input file and uses the build chord chart function to create chord charts for each song in all possible keys
 - a sample text file input
 - a pdf file with the logo of the church that sponsored this project (shoutout to the [Oaks Church](https://fonts.google.com/specimen/Inconsolata?subset=vietnamese) in Cincinnati!)
 - two font files used in printing